khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 ### Inheritance and enforcement

-Settings apply from the top-down using a parent-child relationship.
-This means that new or existing child items at any point in the hierarchy will inherit settings set at the top - or parent - by default.
-Children must inherit the settings of the parent unless given an explicit opt-out option.
+Settings apply from the top down using a parent-child relationship.
+This means that new or existing child items at any point in the hierarchy inherit settings set at the top - or parent - by default.
+Child items must inherit the settings of the parent unless given an explicit opt-out option.

 ### Grouping